Controlling Many-Body Quantum Chaos: Bose-Hubbard systems: Conclusion

 The extension of chaotic classical targeting to coherent quantum targeting is facilitated through the use of semiclassical methods in which trajectories in the mean-field/classical limit and their stability analysis provide the basis for determining the necessary perturbations or time-dependent modifications of the system.
 The quadrature phase space formulation of a many-body system of ultracold bosons results in a mean field limit, i.e.~large filling factor, of ordinary Hamiltonian dynamics.
 Thus, the adaptation to a many-body system parallels closely the prior work in a Schr\"odinger dynamics context.
 In particular, the same class of trajectories, heteroclinic ones, provides the time-dependent chemical potentials that determine the control Hamiltonian.

 As in~\cite{Tomsovic23,Tomsovic23b}, the protocol is designed for guiding localized quantum states.
 All of the results are shown for minimum uncertainty coherent states, but they apply immediately to the wider and important class that includes number projected coherent states.
 To control the spreading of the many-body state a control system is introduced that is essentially a time-dependent harmonic oscillator driven with the on-site occupations along the specific control trajectory.
-In practice this means that interactions between the bosons is turned off in an experiment, which is something that in optical lattice systems can be achieved to high precision using Feshbach resonances.
+In practice this means that interactions between the bosons is turned off in an experiment, which is something that in optical lattice systems can usually be achieved to high precision, e.g. using Feshbach resonances as a basis for one possible method.
 Together with the fact that the protocol reduces to controlling the chemical potentials of the individual sites in a smooth, time-dependent fashion we believe this protocol to be suitable for practical experimental implementation.

 Due to the harmonic nature of the system and the $U(1)$ symmetry of the dynamics any (number projected) coherent state placed on the control trajectory used to drive the Hamiltonian satisfies the time evolution of the system exactly.
 This means that the protocol provides a tool to propagate a broad range of states from arbitrary initial and target points in quadratures given that the underlying dynamics is sufficiently ergodic, opening up new possibilities in state preparation for optical lattices.
 An example is shown of a relatively short trajectory that can be used to target a homegeneous lattice state with well defined, non-trivial phases between the condensates.